 Cross country ski poles are defined by their three different components the grip, basket, and shaft.
-Each component is vitally important.
+Ski pole accessories and components are also vitally important.
 Poles are built to accommodate different types of skiers.
 At Gear West, we carry all types of poles, from elite racing to touring.
 Small or tall we have got it all.

 The poles grip is generally made of cork or plastic coated in rubber.
 Both materials are similar in weight, the difference is that the cork is less abrasive than rubber and is slightly softer, thus cork is normally seen on high end race poles.